littledivy/website/typ/turbocall.typ

 === Future

 It will be interesting to see how Static Hermes#footnote[https://tmikov.blogspot.com/2023/09/how-to-speed-up-micro-benchmark-300x.html] will compare against
 V8 fast calls.
-Both can probably generate similar code at rutnime but implemented very differently.
+Both can probably generate similar code at runtime but implemented very differently.

-I'm also excited about `just-js/lo`#footnote[https://github.com/just-js/lo] which is a WIP low-level JS runtime that aims to aims to generate fast calls bindings ahead-of-time (similar to Deno) but also allow for a more engine-agnostic design where you could swap out V8 for other engines like Hermes, Quickjs.
+I'm also excited about `just-js/lo`#footnote[https://github.com/just-js/lo] which is a WIP low-level JS runtime that aims to generate V8 fast calls bindings ahead-of-time (similar to Deno) but also allow for a more engine-agnostic design where you could swap out V8 for other engines like Hermes, Quickjs.

+That's it!
 Feel free to follow me on Twitter: https://twitter.com/littledivy

 This document is available as PDF at https://divy.work/pdf/turbocall.pdf